rafamarrara/CTFs/Labs/WiFiMouse/README.md

 SF:m\x20windows\x206\.2\n")%r(giop,13,"system\x20windows\x206\.2\n");
 ...
 ```
 I took the opportunity to submit the fingerprint to nmap.
 I hope they can use it to update their database.
-This could facilitate the software identificatio.
+This could facilitate the software identification.

 Another approach to identify what could be running on this port is checking on the internet.
 If we search for `port 1978 exploit` we see a few links related to **mouse** exploit.